Skip to Content

 September 2024

-U.S. Department of Energy’s increases MCPC’s Energy Improvements in Rural and Remote Areas grant to program’s maximum award of $5 million
+U.S. Department of Energy increases MCPC's Energy Improvements in Rural and Remote Areas grant to the program's maximum award of $5 million